learn-co-curriculum/dsc-lingalg-linear-equations-quiz/README.md

 * Solve a system of equations using elimination and substitution

 ## Exercise 1
-#### Joe paid 12 dollars for 4 cups of coffee and 4 cups of tea.
+Jane paid 12 dollars for 4 cups of coffee and 4 cups of tea.
 3 cups of coffee cost as much as 2 cups of tea.

-#### What would be the total cost of 5 cups of coffee and 5 cups of tea ?
+What would be the total cost of 5 cups of coffee and 5 cups of tea?

-## Solution
+### Solution

-> Let x be the unit price of coffee and y be the unit price of tea
+> Let $x$ be the unit price of coffee and $y$ be the unit price of tea

 ```python